bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="2.960317147856518in"} -->

-Instead, React provides something known as the virtual DOM.
+<p>Instead, React provides something known as the virtual DOM.</p>

-You may recall that this is an in-memory representation or clone of the real DOM which minimizes updates to the DOM itself.
+<p>You may recall that this is an in-memory representation or clone of the
+real DOM which minimizes updates to the DOM itself.</p>

-React uses the virtual DOM to update the browser Dom only when needed.
+<p>React uses the virtual DOM to update the browser Dom only when needed.</p>

-This ensures that the update is as minimal as possible, increasing the application speed and performance.
+<p>This ensures that the update is as minimal as possible, increasing the
+application speed and performance.</p>

-In this module, you learned about the basics of React by exploring the concepts of the component-based architecture components and the virtual DOM.
+<p>In this section (09), you learned about the basics of React by exploring the
+concepts of the component-based architecture components and the virtual DOM.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 10 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>10.
 Introduction to functional components</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->